elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 This plug is going to allow us to restrict access to certain pages.
 Originally, users were being taken to our index page from the `PageController` when they accessed the default route (`/`).
-But we're going to turn that page into our Elm single page application, and we'll require users to log in before they access it.
+But we're going to turn that page into our Elm front-end application, and we'll require users to log in before they access it.

 For now, let's direct users to the **Player Sign Up Page** at `/players/new`